-- 1. Select conductor size based upon conductor ampacity and voltage drop requirements. - 1.1 Voltage drop calculations shall be made utilizing worst case operating scenarios, including utilization of spare distribution capacity. - 2.
-Ensure spare capacity allowed for in equipment is also provided in associated feeder conductor sizing. - 3.
-Ensure conductors are appropriately derated as per the Canadian Electrical Code.
-Derating to include factors for maximum termination temperature, ambient conductor temperature, and the number of conductors in the conduit or cable tray. - 3.1 Unless specifically designated as a feeder cable tray, with a cable tray section layout clearly indicated on the drawings, all cable trays shall be assumed to have numerous cables added in the future and be de-rated appropriately. - 3.2 It is preferred to designate certain cable trays for large feeder cables, where spacing can be maintained and utilize other cable trays, with unspaced cables for general load cables. - 4.
+- Select conductor size based upon conductor ampacity and voltage drop requirements. - 1.1 Voltage drop calculations shall be made utilizing worst case operating scenarios, including utilization of spare distribution capacity. - 2.
+Ensure spare capacity allowed for in equipment is also provided in associated feeder conductor sizing. - Ensure conductors are appropriately derated as per the Canadian Electrical Code.
+Derating to include factors for maximum termination temperature, ambient conductor temperature, and the number of conductors in the conduit or cable tray. - 3.1 Unless specifically designated as a feeder cable tray, with a cable tray section layout clearly indicated on the drawings, all cable trays shall be assumed to have numerous cables added in the future and be de-rated appropriately. - 3.2 It is-preferred to designate certain cable trays for large feeder cables, where spacing can be maintained. - 4.
 Do not necessarily size cables as per the minimum ampacity.
-Utilize good engineering judgement to ensure each cable ampacity will be sufficient for the life of the cable. - 4.1 For example, if a motor feeder cable ampacity is calculated, based on a specific actual motor FLA, to be 258A, do not select a cable with an ampacity of 260A.
-In the event the motor is replaced with one that has a slightly higher FLA, the cable with an ampacity of 260A would no longer be technically acceptable. - 5.
+Utilize good engineering judgement to ensure each cable ampacity will be sufficient for the life of the cable. - 4.1 For example, if a motor feeder cable ampacity is calculated, based on a specific actual motor FLA, to be 258 A, do not select a cable with an ampacity of 260 A. In the event the motor is replaced with one that has a slightly higher FLA, the cable with an ampacity of 260 A would no longer be technically acceptable. - 5.
 Ensure that the conductor sizes selected are appropriate for the maximum acceptable conductor termination temperature.
 For example, many circuit breaker terminations are only rated at 75°C and cannot utilize a conductor ampacity rating for a temperature rating of 90°C. - 6.
 Minimum wire size to be as per Table 4-3.